ethernautdao/evm-runners-cli/README.md

 Optional flags:

-- `--lang` or `-l`, to directly choose the language of the solution file you want to work on, e.g. `evm-runners start Average -l sol`
+- `--lang` or `-l`, to directly choose the language of the solution file you want to work on, e.g. `evm-runners start average -l sol`

 **Validate a solution for a level**